Job Bogmis

-Job Bogmis (born 5 August 2000) is a Cameroonian professional footballer who plays as a forward for Fernández Vial.
+Job Bogmis (born 5 August 2000) is a Cameroonian professional footballer who plays as a forward for Chilean club Provincial Osorno.

 Early life

 Bogmis was born in 2000 in Cameroon.
 He is a native of Yaoundé, Cameroon.

 Career

 Bogmis started his career with Chilean side Universidad de Concepción.
 He suffered from racism an opposing player while playing for the club.
 In 2020, he was sent on loan to Chilean side General Velásquez.
 In 2024, he signed for Chilean side Fernández Vial.

+After a year as a free agent and playing for club José Vergara Keller from Lota, Bogmis returned to Fernández Vial in 2026 for the Octogonal del Biobío.
+On 6 March of the same year, he signed with Provincial Osorno in the Segunda División Profesional de Chile.

 Style of play

 Bogmis mainly operates as a forward.
 He has been described as having "dizzying power and potency".

 Personal life

 Bogmis has a daughter.
 He can speak Spanish.

+In 2025, Bogmis served as a football coach and English assistant teacher for students from Golden School from Chiguayante.